no dig: what happens when the light hits us

 —Malachi 4:2

-Want the printable version?
+Want the printable version of this?
 Here you go:

 Looking for more posts like this?
 Kindling is a series of prophetic devotionals and encouragement to relight your fire in the places it’s gone out, and they’re all here.
 Or subscribe to get everything right to your inbox.